inpercima/swaaplate/docs/configuration.md

 ## `client/ghUser`

-Defines username for github if this project is shared on github.
+Defines the username for github if this project is shared on github.
 If the value is not EMPTY dependencies will be displayed with by [david-dm.org](https://david-dm.org).

 * default: EMPTY